Climbing has helped Georgia, a woman on the autism spectrum, to confront her issues and realize that, for her, ‘normal’ just isn’t.

-This film gives a view into the lives of children with autism at home and at school, and profiles the efforts of their parents and teachers.
+This film gives a view into the lives of children with autism at home and at school, and profiles the efforts of parents and teachers.

 20 year-old artist Kayah Guenther explores his strength and masculinity through dance.

-A ride through the psychedelic sights and sounds of a theme park as you are slowly worn down by the implacable will of young man with autism.
+A ride through the psychedelic sights and sounds of a theme park as you are slowly worn down by the will of young man with autism.

 Through the lens of Down syndrome, Zion captures the heart and soul of his family, nature and friends on canvas and ceramics.

 A young woman with autism details how playing a tuba in the streets of Atlanta has helped her define her voice as an activist.